Start by looking at what you’re responsible for and focused on in your life and configure OmniFocus to match.

 Adding Depth

-Next, let’s take one of the top-level items that we just created and add another level of detail.
+Next, let’s take one of the top-level items we just created and add another level of detail.

-Each of these areas can be further expanded to add additional detail.
-For example, “Friends and Family” includes Robin’s immediate family as well as some close friends that Robin is committed to staying in touch with, even when life gets busy and hectic.Essentially, this mind map becomes a visual declaration of who and what is important in your life.
-Aim to make this mind map as complete as possible and be sure to include even the menial things, such as responsibilities you have around paying bills and taking care of your home.
+Each of these areas can be expanded to add additional detail.
+For example, “Friends and Family” includes Robin’s immediate family and some close friends with whom Robin is committed to staying in touch, even when life gets busy and hectic.
+Essentially, this mind map becomes a visual declaration of who and what is important in your life.
+Aim to make this mind map as complete as possible and include even the menial things, such as your responsibilities around paying bills and caring for your home.article-mind-map-areas-of responsibility-personal-focus

 Getting the Complete Picture